• Travel

 The great thing about this credit, is that you don’t have to use it on yourself.
 My wife and I had already signed up for the program, so I used the credit for my oldest son’s application.
 All you have to do is pay for the application with this card and statement credit will automatically post to your account.
 It works just like the travel credit.

-Insurance Coverage – By paying for your travel expenses with the Sapphire Reserve card you get some really great insurance benefits.
+Insurance Coverage – By paying for your travel expenses with the card_name you get some really great insurance benefits.
 You get primary insurance coverage for your rental cars.
 By using your card, you get great trip interruption, cancellation and luggage insurance as well.
 For example, if your flight is delayed for more than 6 hours, or requires an overnight stay, you can be reimbursed for out-of-pocket expenses, up to $500 per ticket.

 Redeeming Chase Points